 Flashing text, lots of color, a photo explosion– your email newsletter isn’t really the place to get fancy.
 You need a simple, plain text design.
-Here’s the biggest reason: 65% of all email is read from a smartphone.
+Here’s the biggest reason: 42% of all email is read from a smartphone or tablet and 41.9% were opened on a mobile device.
 Because it’s more likely that people are reading your newsletter from a smaller screen, you don’t want to clutter it with unnecessary design elements that crowd the text and overwhelm the message.

 Image courtesy of VentureBeat